catfeeshing/carrotfarm/README.md

 finally, a portfolio! (?)

-home-grown projects
-this carrot farm lovingly grown with nextjs and heroui
+home-grown projects! this carrot farm lovingly grown with nextjs and heroui.